Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Performance Assessment and Applications

 \subsection{Inverse analysis}

-This section demonstrates the application of the differentiable GNS framework (see \Cref{fig:differentiable_gns}) to perform inverse analyses for dam runout scenarios.
-We use the trained GNS model developed in this study to back-calculate the undrained shear strength of a target material within a multi-material dam system based on the final runout geometry.
+This section demonstrates the application of the differentiable GNS framework (see \Cref{fig:differentiable_gns}) to perform inverse analyses for a dam runout scenario.
+We use the trained GNS model developed in this study to back-calculate the material strength parameters for a multi-material dam system based on the final runout geometry.
 The initial configuration for the inverse analysis appears in \Cref{fig:inverse-initial-geometry}a and is not part of the training dataset.

 The dam consists of three vertical zones: (1) the upstream shell (sky blue), (2) the core (red), and (3) the downstream shell, which includes two horizontal layers (pink and blue). \Cref{table:inverse_material_config} summarizes the true material properties used to generate the runout via MPM.
-Material 1, representing part of the downstream shell, has an undrained strength of $s_u=40 \ kPa$, modeled using Mohr–Coulomb parameters $\phi=0 \degree$, $c=40 \ kPa$.
+Material 1, representing part of the downstream shell, has an undrained strength of $s_u=40 \ \text{kPa}$, modeled using Mohr-Coulomb parameters $\phi=0 \degree$, $c=40 \ \text{kPa}$.
 This strength corresponds to an undrained strength ratio $s_u / \sigma_v'=0.13$, based on an average depth of 17 m.
-Material 2 (core) has $\phi=10 \degree$, $c=100 \ kPa$; material 3 has $\phi=41 \degree$, $c=10 \ kPa$; and material 4 (upstream shell) has $\phi=42.5 \degree$, $c=10 \ kPa$.
-Notably, several of these values fall outside the GNS training range for friction angle ($\phi=3 \degree$ to $\phi=40 \degree$, allowing us to evaluate generalization performance.
+Material 2 (core) has $\phi=10 \degree$, $c=100 \ \text{kPa}$; material 3 has $\phi=41 \degree$, $c=10 \ \text{kPa}$; and material 4 (upstream shell) has $\phi=42.5 \degree$, $c=10 \ \text{kPa}$.
+Notably, several of these values fall outside the GNS training range for friction angle ($\phi=3 \degree$ to $\phi=40 \degree$) allowing us to evaluate generalization performance.

 \resizebox{\textwidth}{!}{ \begin{threeparttable}